December 10, 2016

 Qabus, who loved Munya

-al-Mukhabbal al-Sa‘di, who loved Mayla’
+al-Mukhabbal al-Sa‘di, who loved al-Mayla’

 Hatim al-Ta’i, who loved Mawiya